ultrabug/py3status/doc/README.md

-To load a py3status module you just have to list it like any other i3status module using the `order += parameter`.
+To load a py3status module you just have to list it like any other i3status module using the `order +=` parameter.

 Ordering your py3status modules in your i3bar is just the same as i3status modules, just list the order parameter where you want your module to be displayed.

-For example you could insert and load the imap module like this:
+For example you could insert and load the `imap` module like this:
 ```
 order += "disk /home"
 order += "disk /"